Although Greenland is the largest island in the world, its wonders and landmarks are surprisingly little known.

 - Qinngua Valley - Kujalleq.
 The only forest in Greenland, with willows and birches several metres high.
 Valley has more than 300 species of plants.
 This is a place of unsurpassed beauty, with a clean river and tall, snow clad mountains around.

 - Uunartoq geothermal springs - Kujalleq.
 Group of warm springs, temperature of water - 34 - 38 ° C. The only hot springs in Greenland where one can bathe - and actively used for this.
-Next to the springs stand ruins of monastery, which was built circa 11th century.
+Next to the springs stand ruins of monastery, which was built around the 11th century.

 Man made landmarks

 - Deltaterasserne - Northeast Greenland National Park.
 One of the largest archaeological sites in northernmost part of Greenland - Peary Land.
-These terraces were inhabited circa 4000 - 3700 BC by Independence I and Independence II cultures.
+These terraces were inhabited sometimes around 4000 - 3700 BC by Independence I and Independence II cultures.
 Remnants include tent rings, hearth, pavements.

 - Qilakitsoq - Qaasuitsup.
 Settlement of native people, where has been excavated a tomb from 1460 AD.
 In the tomb were found eight mummified bodies and interesting samples of clothing which show a sense of fashion.